yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

   end
 end

-describe 'pascal' do
+describe '#pascal' do
   it 'returns an array of arrays of pascal triangle' do
     expect(pascal(3)).to eql([[1], [1, 1], [1, 2, 1]])
   end
 end

-describe 'reverse_sentence' do
+describe '#reverse_sentence' do
   let(:sentence) { 'My name is Yatish' }
   let(:reverse)  { 'Yatish is name My' }

   it 'returns the reverse of the sentence' do
     expect(reverse_sentence(sentence)).to eq(reverse)
   end